 The Golden Gate Bridge is another one of the most visited San Francisco attractions.
 This 1.7-mile gem connects San Francisco with Marin County and points farther north.

 Originally finished in 1937, this free attraction in San Francisco opens its doors daily to visitors.
-The eastern side of the bridge has a large sidewalk for pedestrians.
+The eastern side of the bridge has a large sidewalk for pedestrians (find my walking tips here).
 It opens just before sunrise each morning and closes after dark each night.

 You will also find a gift shop, snack shop, and a small restaurant on the same side.

 You can also get great views of our famous bridge on one of these SF cruises.
 These are just a few of the best-selling options.

 Another one of the must see (and must ride!)
 San Francisco attractions are our historic cable cars.
 These cars have been cruising around SF's streets since 1873.

 In the late 1800s, many wealthy SF residents were building or living on the top of some of our highest hills.
 It was difficult for the horses and carriages to safely get up and down these hills.
 That is why the city of San Francisco started to build cable car lines.

 By 1889, we had eight different cable car lines running through the city.